jordankomnick/efuse-sample-jordan-komnick/README.md

 - Despite Redis connectivity being in the "definition of done" for phase 0, I didn't implement it in that phase.
 This is because I looked ahead and saw that Redis was not required until phase 4 when caching is introduced.
 In real projects, I generally don't decide on and wire up major new dependencies until right before they are needed, for the following reasons:
   - You want to wait until you have as much information as possible before deciding on a dependency, especially if it is a decision that is hard to reverse
   - It is better to spend developer time working on features that are immediately valuable rather than laying groundwork for potential future development, especially on tight deadlines
-- I am assuming that whenever a post is updated, the user_id will always be passed in, as it would not make sense to update a post without a user performing the action
+- I am assuming that whenever a post or comment is updated, the user_id will always be passed in, as it would not make sense to update a post without a user performing the action
+- If I was designing this API myself I probably wouldn't include the GET /posts/:id/comments endpoint because the comments are included in the GET /posts/:id endpoint, but it is in the requirements

 ## Caveats
 - I am working on a laptop from 2014 with 8GB RAM, so I could not set up Docker for this project
+- This is my first time ever using MongoDB, so there are some usage decisions that I know aren't ideal and I would fix if I had more time to research